Learning in Repeated Interactions on Networks: Introduction

 \subsection{Related Literature}

-There are very few papers addressing repeated interaction between rational agents and its role in information aggregation.\footnote{See \cite{vasal2016decentralized} for an exception where they study strategic players who act repeatedly.
-However, as agents' payoffs may depend on others' actions, the strategic interaction among their agents is not purely informational, which differs from the model we study here.} This is because it is challenging to analyze the evolution of beliefs of long-lived agents, particularly when these beliefs are influenced by the interactions between them.
-Thus, most of the literature has focused on either short-lived agents who only act once \citep{banerjee1992simple, BichHirshWelch:92, acemoglu2011bayesian} or non-fully-rational agents such as quasi-Bayesian agents \citep{bala1998learning, molavi2018theory} and heuristic agents \citep{degroot1974reaching, golub2010naive, dasaratha2020learning}.
-Nevertheless, as many real-life situations involve repeated interactions, it is natural to study models that allow these interactions, and it is likewise interesting to understand rational forward-looking agents as this is an important benchmark case.
+There are few papers addressing repeated interaction between rational agents and its role in information aggregation.
+This is because it is challenging to analyze the evolution of beliefs of long-lived agents, particularly when these beliefs are influenced by the interactions between them.
+Most of the literature has focused on either short-lived agents who only act once \citep{banerjee1992simple, BichHirshWelch:92, smith2000pathological, acemoglu2011bayesian} or non-fully-rational agents \citep{bala1998learning, molavi2018theory} and heuristic learning rules \citep{degroot1974reaching, golub2010naive, dasaratha2020learning}.
+Nevertheless, as many real-life situations involve repeated interactions, it is natural to study models that allow these interactions.
+It is likewise interesting to understand rational (and potentially forward-looking) agents as this is an important benchmark case to assess whether or to what extent failures of information aggregation are driven by a lack of patience or lack of rationality of the agents.

+Among models which consider repeated interactions, the bandit literature studies endogenous information acquisition and the resulting free rider problem when multiple agents try to learn the state from each other's public signals \citep{bolton1999strategic,keller2005strategic,keller2010strategic,heidhues2015strategic}. \cite{bala1998learning} extend this to a social network setting for non-fully-rational agents who do aggregate the results of their neighbors' experiments but disregard the information contained in their choices.
+They examine how the geometry of the social network affects learning outcomes.